A Wrinkle in Time

 A Wrinkle in Time is a young adult science fantasy novel written by American author Madeleine L'Engle.
-First published in 1962, the book won the Newbery Medal, the Sequoyah Book Award, the Lewis Carroll Shelf Award, and was runner-up for the Hans Christian Andersen Award.
-The main characters – Meg Murry, Charles Wallace Murry, and Calvin O'Keefe – embark on a journey through space and time, from galaxy to galaxy, as they endeavor to rescue the Murrys' father and fight back The Black Thing that has intruded into several worlds.
+First published in 1962, the book won the Newbery Medal, the Sequoyah Book Award and the Lewis Carroll Shelf Award, and was runner-up for the Hans Christian Andersen Award.
+The main characters – Meg Murry, Charles Wallace Murry, and Calvin O'Keefe – embark on a journey through space and time, from galaxy to galaxy, as they endeavor to rescue the Murrys' father and fight The Black Thing that has intruded into several worlds.

-The novel offers a glimpse into the war between light and darkness, and good and evil, as the young characters mature into adolescents on their journey.
-The novel wrestles with questions of spirituality and purpose, as the characters are often thrown into conflicts of love, divinity, and goodness.
-It is the first book in L'Engle's Time Quintet, which follows the Murry family and O'Keefe.
+The novel offers a glimpse into the war between light and darkness, and good and evil, as the young characters mature into adolescents on their journey, and wrestles with questions of spirituality and purpose, as the characters are often thrown into conflicts of love, divinity, and goodness.
+It is the first book in L'Engle's Time Quintet, which follows the Murry and O'Keefe families.

 L'Engle modeled the Murry family on her own.
-B.E.
-Cullinan noted that L'Engle created characters who "share common joy with a mixed fantasy and science fiction setting".
+B. E. Cullinan noted that L'Engle created characters who "share common joy with a mixed fantasy and science fiction setting".
 The novel's scientific and religious undertones are therefore highly reflective of the life of L'Engle.

-The book has inspired a 2003 television film directed by John Kent Harrison, and a 2018 theatrical film directed by Ava DuVernay, both produced by The Walt Disney Company.
+The book has sold over ten million copies and inspired a 2003 television film directed by John Kent Harrison, and a 2018 theatrical film directed by Ava DuVernay, both produced by The Walt Disney Company.

 Background

-Raised in the Upper East Side of Manhattan, author Madeleine L'Engle began writing at a young age.
+Raised on the Upper East Side of Manhattan, author Madeleine L'Engle began writing at a young age.
 After graduating from boarding school in Switzerland, she attended Smith College, where she earned a degree in English.
 In addition to writing, L'Engle also gained experience as an actor and playwright.
-At age forty, she nearly abandoned her career as a novelist, but continued to write after her publication of Meet the Austins.
+At age 40, she nearly abandoned her career as a novelist, but continued to write after her publication of Meet the Austins.